 Robin founded the brand boutique Honey Design in 1989.
 She has worked with hundreds of brands over her 30-year career from national corporations like Labatt Brewing and Chrysler, to international consumer brands like Jolly Jumper and 3M, to entrepreneurial start-ups.
 In 2014, she sold her company to Arcane, a London based digital agency and built a creative team that integrated brand with digital practices across three offices.
 The firm scaled rapidly from 20 people to more than 100 people during Robin’s time.

-While continuing to consult with the Arcane team on branding initiatives where needed, Robin has evolved to the next stage of her career, as an independent brand and creative consultant and champion of female entrepreneurship.
+Robin has evolved to the next stage of her career, as an independent brand and creative consultant and champion of female entrepreneurship.

 Robin's work has been featured in international publications and has been awarded local, national and international recognition for excellence in both design and strategy.
 Robin is an author of a primer on branding for SME business –The Beebrand Manifesto, A Quest for Authenticity and many articles on branding.

 A graduate of the Richard Ivey School of Business’s Strategic Marketing Program, and Sheridan College’s advertising program, Robin is a frequent speaker on branding and has appeared at Design Thinkers and various graphic design events for students and practitioners alike, as well as client-focused events throughout Canada and the U.S.

 Served on the board of RGD Ontario for 4 years.
 Received an 'Outstanding Contributor' award for contributions; developed sponsorship opportunities and founded a London chapter, personally inviting new members and receiving media coverage for design; established a partnership with IABC to promote design awards locally.

 Rotary Club of London South awarded the prestigious Paul Harris award for outstanding contribution to the club in the area of awareness and fund raising.